Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 squads by feature versus infrastructure)
 * Create an initiative process where anyone can suggest or vote on other initiatives
 * Make PM recommended feature work also go through that initiative process instead of automatically staffing
+* No meeting Wednesdays - a bit like no headache Wednesdays so if it works it needs to be followed up by stronger measures
+* Cameras off on Zoom meetings - see [this article](https://www.sciencedaily.com/releases/2021/08/210830092203.htm)

+Some changes are not real experiments - re-orgs or musical chairs with roles, a council responsible for all approvals of X, a bot that asks standup or retro questions, dropping meeting X but not offering any substitute way of communicating, etc.

-The other good news is that whether because of the rise of remote work or heightened competition in an ever-growing industry experimentation is on the rise.
+The other good news is that, whether because of the rise of remote work or heightened competition in an ever-growing industry, experimentation is on the rise.

 The bad news is there are limited resources for learning what is really working for others and rapidly changing makes information age fast.
 What is available is frequently [written by people](https://www.mckinsey.com/business-functions/organization/our-insights/revisiting-agile-teams-after-an-abrupt-shift-to-remote)